sdaraqshan/100-days-of-code/DAY 4.md

--Started my Day 4 with the Neural Networks and Deep Learning by deeplearning.ai .
+-Started my Day 4 with the Neural Networks and Deep Learning by deeplearning.ai.

 WEEK 1: